bekk/bekk-christmas/post/functional/functional-c.md

 Person meAYearOlder = me with { Age = 38 };
 ```

-With such quality functional features in C# like *immutable records*, not even time's inevitable flowing towards 40 can break this developers Christmas spirit!
+With such quality functional features in C# like *immutable records*, not even time's inevitable flowing towards my 40th birthday and usage of 24(!) year old memes can break this aging developer's Christmas spirit!

 [1]: C#'s greatest error was to introduce the concept of null and not fixing it until [C# 8](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references).